Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

-A urethral bulking agent is a gel-like material injected around the urethra to help it close more effectively, reducing stress urinary incontinence (leaking with coughing, sneezing, or exercise).
-It’s a minimally invasive outpatient procedure that offers improvement without major surgery.
+A urethral bulking agent is a gel-like material injected around your urethra to help it close more tightly.
+The goal is to reduce stress urinary incontinence, which is leaking when you cough, sneeze, or exercise.
+It is a minimally invasive outpatient procedure that can improve leaking without major surgery.

-Stress incontinence occurs when the urethra doesn’t seal tightly enough during moments of physical pressure.
-Bulking agents add volume to the tissue around the urethra, improving the seal and reducing leakage.
+Stress incontinence happens when your urethra does not seal well enough during moments of physical pressure.
+Bulking agents add volume to the tissue around the urethra, which helps it close more completely.

-Think of it as adding a gasket around a pipe that’s not sealing properly.
-The bulking material helps the urethra close more completely, so urine stays where it should when you cough, laugh, or exercise.
+Think of it as adding a gasket around a pipe that is not sealing properly.
+The material helps your urethra stay shut so urine stays in place when you cough, laugh, or exercise.

-The injection is performed as an outpatient procedure:
+We do this injection as an outpatient procedure:

 1. Local anesthesia numbs the area